deepak-shenoy/gurobi-setup/README.md

 3. Linear constraints

 ### Sample problem
+If we have a limited supply of metals, what is the greatest dollar value of coins that can be created from those materials?

 | Material    | Penny | Nickle | Dime | Quarter | Dollar |
 |:------------|:------|:------|:-----|:--------|:------|